Introducing World Value Index 2018

 We also expanded the set of ‘Zeitgeist’ research topics, which assess today’s cultural context in America, and — for the first time — we surveyed the perceived World Value of individuals like Donald Trump, Jeff Bezos, Rihanna, and the Pope.
 We will release these topics later this year.

-So what themes are jumping out at us this year?
+What themes are jumping out at us this year?

 1. The all-conquering value of convenience to Americans